 A list of frequently asked questions about enzymes is here.
 “Enzymes for Digestive Health” by Karen DeFelice is also another excellent reference.
 Serrapeptase and nattokinase are two other enzymes.
 When taken on an empty stomach, they can circulate in your blood for up to twelve hours, breaking down fibrin and other accumulated proteins, which can result in healthier circulation and respiration and less inflammation.

 Do your own research.

-Polyphenols are substances found in plants that are neither vitamins nor minerals, but can be useful to maintain health.
+Polyphenols are substances found in plants that are neither vitamins nor minerals, but can maintain health.
 For example, lemons and other citrus fruit have vitamin C, but they also have polyphenols known as flavonoids.
 First identified in the 1930’s, flavonoids used to be called “vitamin P“.
 More than six thousands flavonoids have been found, mostly in fruits and vegetables.
 Anthocyanins are a type of flavonoids found in blueberries and red grapes.
 Catechins are another type found in green tea and chocolate.
 Isoflavones are found in soy and chickpeas and are known as a plant hormone.
 Pycnogenols are found in barley, cinnamon, cranberry, grape seed, grape skin, pine bark, and rhubarb.
 Quercetin is the most common flavonoid found in fruits and vegetables, such as apples, berries, citrus fruit, onions, and garlic.
 Animal and human studies show that polyphenols can enhance carbohydrate and lipid metabolism and reduce inflammation, among other uses and effects.